AlanConstantino/CalculateCPIandMIPS/README.md

 # CalculateCPIandMIPS
-C program that calculates CPI and MIPS.
+C program that calculates CPI and MIPS based on user input.